deepsense-ai/ds-template/{{ cookiecutter.repo_name }}/docs/howtos/setup_dev_env.rst

 .. warning:: Ensure you installed correct version of pytorch, torchvision and cudatoolkit for **your hardware configuration**.
 Refer to the official Pytorch guide.

-To install project dependencies run:
+To install all project dependencies, including development tools, run:

 .. code:: bash

-    $ pip install -r requirements-dev.txt
+    $ uv sync --dev

-It installs current package in edit mode, developer tools and so on.
+It installs current package in edit mode, developer tools and so on as defined in the `pyproject.toml` file.